paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-043-department-of-health-and-human-services.md

 J.R.
 Biden, Jr.

 #### Extension of Term of President’s Advisory Commission on Asian Americans, Native Hawaiians, and Pacific Islanders
 Term of President’s Advisory Commission on Asian Americans, Native Hawaiians, and Pacific Islanders extended until Sept.
-30, 2023, by Ex.
+30, 2025, by Ex.
 Ord.
+No. 14109, Sept.
+29, 2023, 88 F.R.
+68447, set out as a note under [section 1013 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section1013&num=0&edition=prelim), Government Organization and Employees.

+Previous extension of term of President’s Advisory Commission on Asian Americans, Native Hawaiians, and Pacific Islanders was contained in the following prior Executive Order:

+Ex.
+Ord.
 No. 14048, Sept.
 30, 2021, 86 F.R.
-55465, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5, Government Organization and Employees.
+55465, extended term until Sept.
+30, 2023.

 <a id="section-3501a"></a>